owncloud/docs/docs/build-the-docs.md

        v12.18.2
        v14.18.3
         v15.5.1
+       v16.13.2
-->     v16.13.2
+->     v18.19.0
          system

-default -> 16.13.2 (-> v16.13.2)
+default -> 18.19.0 (-> v18.19.0)
 ...
 ```

+**Important:**
-**Important:** For docs, DO NOT use a version _above_ v10.23.0 and _below_ v14.17.0 as it may later conflict with other dependencies especially with the `yarn serve` command where you will get warnings and it may not work as expected.
+For docs, DO NOT use a version _above_ v10.23.0 and _below_ v14.17.0 as it may later conflict with other dependencies especially with the `yarn serve` command where you will get warnings and it may not work as expected.

+**Info:**
-**Info:** The backend to push to the web also uses node v16, see the `.drone.star` file.
+The backend to push to the web uses node v18, see the `.drone.star` file.
 It is recommended to stay with the same release if possible.

+**Important:**
+If you have used a lower node version like 16.13.2, you now must upgrade **ALL** your doc repos to use v18.
+See the next steps to do so.

+#### Use a Particular Node Version

 Switch to a specific installed version of Node at any time, use the following command:

 ```
-nvm use 16.13.2
+nvm use 18.19.0
 ```
 **Important:** If you have additional concurrent terminals open, you must close these terminals first and reopen them to use the new setup.

 To make a particular Node version default in new terminals, type:

 ```
-nvm alias default 16.13.2
+nvm alias default 18.19.0
 ```

 #### Yarn